Deals5 min read

 Row of full-size pickup trucks at a dealership lot during a summer sale event

-May is historically one of the better months for truck deals.
-Memorial Day weekend is the industry's biggest spring sales event, and manufacturers front-load their best lease rates and cash programs to capture the traffic.
-Below is every current truck program worth knowing, organized by segment.
+May is historically one of the best months for truck deals, and 2026 is no exception.
+Memorial Day weekend is the industry's biggest spring event, and manufacturers front-load their best lease rates and cash to capture the traffic.
+Below is every current truck program I think is worth knowing, by segment.
+Programs run through May 31, 2026; lease examples are 36 months / 10,000 miles per year unless noted.

 Full-size trucks: the headlines